Sources

 5.1 General Cataloging/Metadata Workflows - Individual Records

-In the course of creating and adapting individual bibliographic records, LTS follows the provisions of the GPO Cataloging Guidelines, the Superintendent of Documents Classification Guidelines, and all other applicable standards and procedures.
+In the course of creating and adapting individual bibliographic records, MCS follows the provisions of the GPO Cataloging Guidelines, the Superintendent of Documents Classification Guidelines, and all other applicable standards and procedures.

 Exceptions to current, general practices are contained in section 6.0.
 Cataloging Levels Chart.